-Please note that, any consent you provide may be withdrawn at any time by following the contact methods listed in Section 13 and 14 below.
+Please note that any consent you provide may be withdrawn at any time by following the contact methods listed in ‘Your Rights’ and ‘How to opt-out/unsubscribe from marketing communications’ below.

 All the personal data we process is stored and processed by our staff in the European Economic Area ("EEA").
-However, for the purposes of some IT hosting and maintenance (e.g., CIWM Job board) your information may be situated outside of the "EEA".
-In such circumstances, we ensure that your data is managed in accordance with the EU Data Protection laws and that any third party handling your data acts only on CIWM instructions and implements all technical measures necessary on an ongoing basis to keep your personal data secure.
+However, for the purposes of some IT hosting and maintenance (e.g. CIWM’sjob board), your information may be situated outside of the "EEA".
+In such circumstances, we ensure that your data is managed in accordance with EU Data Protection laws and that any third party handling your data acts only on CIWM instructions and implements all technical measures necessary on an ongoing basis to keep your personal data secure.

-If you wish to know more about international transfers of your personal data, you may contact our Compliance team at firstname.lastname@example.org.
+If you wish to know more about international transfers of your personal data, you may contact our Data Controller at firstname.lastname@example.org.

 We review our retention periods for personal information on a regular basis.
 We are legally required to hold some types of information to fulfil our statutory obligations.